-Cloverbud projects will remain on display throughout the fair.
-A Cloverbud fair book is available at the Adams County Extension Office with more information and project ideas.
+Cloverbud projects will remain on display through Wednesday of fair week.
+A Cloverbud fair book is available at the Brown/Schuyler County Extension Office with more information and project ideas.

 COLLEGE AND CAREER READINESS

 Each county may submit 2 entries from 50365